 The rover is equipped with a magnifying camera that allows Atkinson and his team to analyze details of the landscape close up.
 The camera, perched atop the rover's mechanical arm, is similar to the magnifying lenses geologists commonly carry during field studies, he said.

 H.A.L.'s best feature, though, is his eyes twin cameras positioned to create depth perception the same way human eyes do, said Hinckley, a mechanical engineering major.

-The rover's driver, Todd Reeder, also a mechanical engineering major, will sit inside the research station today where he cannot see the rover.
-He will direct H.A.L.'s movements behind 3D video goggles, using two joy sticks.
+The rover's driver, Todd Reeder, also a mechanical engineering major, was to sit inside the research station Saturday where he could not see the rover.
+He was to direct H.A.L.'s movements behind 3D video goggles, using two joy sticks.

 "With two joy sticks, goggles and almost 14 computers, it's a nerd fest," Atkinson said, laughing.

-The rovers will complete two challenges today as they explore the desert landscape.
-First teams will be judged on the quality and quantity of information they gather using the rovers to conduct a scientific field study.
-Then they will be required to position a radio transmitter amid the rocks.
-Scientists have flown in from around the country to judge the events.
+The rovers were to complete two challenges Saturday as they explored the desert landscape.
+First teams were judged on the quality and quantity of information they gathered using the rovers to conduct a scientific field study.
+Then they were required to position a radio transmitter amid the rocks.
+Scientists were flown in from around the country to judge the events.

 BYU's team was a little stressed Friday as members huddled in the shade of a makeshift canopy in 100-degree weather.
 They were having trouble working out last-minute kinks in H.A.L.'s temperamental software.